lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * 1. Compression Rule selection: The goal is to identify which Rule(s) to use to compress the packet's headers.
-When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
-In the Dev, only the Rule ID is needed.
+When doing compression in the NGW side the SCHC C/D needs to find the correct Rule based on the packet and in this way, finds the Dev-ID and the Rule-ID.
+In the Dev, only the Rule ID is needed to identify the correct Rule since Dev only holds rules that apply to itself.
 The detailed steps
   for Compression Rule selection are the following:
     1.a.
-The first step is to choose the Field Descriptions by their direction, using the direction indicator (DI), so the Field Descriptions that do not correspond to the appropriate DI will be excluded.
+The first step is to choose the Fields Description by their direction, using the direction indicator (DI), so the Fields Description that do not correspond to the appropriate DI will be ignored, the Rule is discarded and SCHC C/D proceeds to explore the next Rule          .
     1.b.
 Next, the fields are identified according to their field identifier (FID) and field position (FP).
          If the field position does not correspond, then the Rule is not used and the SCHC proceeds to consider the next Rule.
     1.c.
 Once the DI and the FP correspond to the header information, each field's value is then compared to the corresponding